 Vision Plan of America was founded in 1986 and offers insurance coverage to those living in California.
 They have plans that are associated with employers and ones for the general public to purchase.

 EyeBenefits is a vision discount program that started in 1987 in Scottsdale, Ariz.
-The company sells memberships to individuals and to companies, who can offer membership as an added benefit for their employees.
-Members receive a preset discount on services and products when they use an EyeBenefits’ provider.
+The company is not an insurance company.
+It sells memberships to individuals and to companies, who can offer membership as an added benefit for their employees.
+Members receive a discount on services and products when they use an EyeBenefits’ provider.

 Information in this guide is general in nature and is intended for informational purposes only; it is not legal, health, investment or tax advice.
 ConsumerAffairs.com makes no representation as to the accuracy of the information provided and assumes no liability for any damages or loss arising from its use.